akshitaGcodes/SDFproject_GST/README.md

        8. Exit
 We are intially starting with 10 stationary items the inventory can be changed any time

-Future plan includes a monthly gst report
+Future plan includes :-
+Expanding to any business option.
+Using a excel or list sheet to load items prices , quantity History being saved , updation in irl time.